-Presents a theoretical and empirical analysis of aggregate income, employment, growth and fluctuations.
-The classical, Keynesian and New Keynesian models of aggregate economic theory and activity are analyzed.
-The instruments of macroeconomic policy and their effect on the economy are also discussed.
+Presents a theoretical and empirical analysis of aggregate income, employment, growth and fluctuations The instruments of monetary and fiscal policy and their effect on the economy are discussed.

 EC 242 - Intermediate Microeconomic Analysis

 This course presents the economic theory of demand, production and supply for different markets, in partial and general equilibrium.
 Economic models of consumer and business behavior are developed.
 Various current business strategies and government policies are then examined as applications of these models.